Yoga with Stacey

 Stacey also teaches some Iyengar Yoga and in every class she makes time for mudras, pranayama (breath work), some kirtan (singing) and meditation.
 She ends with a soothing shivasana where she may sing you a song while playing her guitar, she may play some healing bowls, offer an adjustment or guide you in yoganidra.

-In all classes offered, please arrive 10-15 minutes early to secure your space, to allow for socializing, a zen space and a start time that honours everyone's schedule.
+In all classes offered, please arrive 10-15 minutes early to secure your space, to allow for socializing, a zen space and a start time that honors everyone's schedule.
 Please dress comfortably and bring your mat, strap, block and smile.

 Commonly Asked Questions and Misconceptions....